-- K.8 Developers should note the following generic requirements of any marketing requirement for a facility or site and the specific requirements for specific uses/sites: - details shall be provided of the company/person who carried out the marketing exercise; - b. the marketing process should last for at least 12 months, unless a focused marketing strategy has been pre-agreed in writing with the local planning authority, in which case only six months is required; - c. the facility/site should be marketed for the existing or most recent use and not under a generic 'all options' use;
+K.8 Developers should note the following generic requirements of any marketing requirement for a facility or site and the specific requirements for specific uses/sites:

-- d. the marketing exercise should be sufficiently thorough and use all available forms of advertising media and therefore include as a minimum: - 1. a 'for sale/for rent' signboard; - 2. advertisements in the local press; - 3. advertisements in appropriate trade/charity/leisure magazines/journals; - 4. advertisements on appropriate trade/charity/leisure websites; - 5. advertisements through national and local estate agents (including their websites); and - 6. a targeted mail shot or email to an agreed list of potential purchasers.
+- a. details shall be provided of the company/person who carried out the marketing exercise; - b. the marketing process should last for at least 12 months, unless a focused marketing strategy has been pre-agreed in writing with the local planning authority, in which case only six months is required; - c. the facility/site should be marketed for the existing or most recent use and not under a generic 'all options' use; - d. unless previously agreed in writing with the council as a local planning authority, the marketing exercise should be sufficiently thorough and use all available forms of advertising media and therefore include as a minimum: - 1. a 'for sale/for rent' signboard; - 2. advertisements in the local press; - 3. advertisements in appropriate trade/charity/leisure magazines/journals; - 4. advertisements on appropriate trade/charity/leisure websites; - 5. advertisements through national and local estate agents (including their websites); and - 6. a targeted mail shot or email to an agreed list of potential purchasers.